swatiii86/walmart/README.md

-# walmart
-Here's a description you can add to your GitHub repository for the Walmart Power BI dashboard project:

----

 # Walmart Sales Analysis Dashboard 📊

 This repository contains a **Power BI dashboard** created for analyzing sales data of Walmart.
 The dashboard provides detailed insights into key metrics and patterns, helping to understand business performance across different dimensions.